-Kye C. Handy, attorney in the firm’s Jackson office and member of the Litigation Practice, discusses the importance of the Medgar Evers Law Scholarship Endowment for law school students at the University of Mississippi.
+Kye C. Handy, attorney in the firm’s Jackson office and member of the Litigation Practice, discusses the importance of the Medgar Evers Law Scholarship Endowment for law school students at the University of Mississippi in the .
 As the first ever recipient of the award, Kye, a graduate of the University of Mississippi School of Law, knows first-hand the impact this scholarship has on students.
 In the article, Kye shares,

 Receiving the scholarship meant that someone else believed in my dream as much as I did.
 It meant that someone other than my family recognized my abilities and wanted to foster and help me develop that potential.”